-LMU-CVM holds several events throughout the year that enables students to come to campus and explore the profession of veterinary medicine.
+LMU-CVM holds several events throughout the year that enable students to come to campus and explore the profession of veterinary medicine.
 Some of the events include: Open House, Animal Expo, and Career Days and Camps.
-Events are scheduled and promoted via the CVM Admissions webpage.
-Events are hosted by CVM students, faculty, and staff.
+Events are scheduled and promoted via the LMU-CVM website, LMU-CVM Facebook page, and via email.
+Events are hosted by LMU-CVM students, faculty, and staff.